 The ordinance allowed the officials to deny the permit if they thought the organization was deleterious to the general welfare of the citizens.

-Woman convicted in Georgia for not getting permit before encouraging residents to join union
+Woman convicted for not getting permit before encouraging residents to join union

 In a decision affirmed by higher state courts, the Mayor’s Court had convicted Rose Staub, an employee of the International Ladies’ Garment Workers’ Union, of not applying for a permit before meeting with residents in their homes to encourage them to join her organization.
 Staub argued that the license fee was discriminatory and unreasonable and violated First Amendment freedoms of speech, press, and lawful assembly.